neo4j-labs/neodash/apps/docs/README.md

 For example: https://neo4j.com/labs/neodash/2.3

 ## Local Build
-To compile and view the documentation locally, navigate to this (`./docs`) folder and run:
+To compile and view the documentation locally, run:
 ```
 yarn install
-yarn start
+yarn start:docs
 ```

 Then, open your browser and navigate to http://localhost:8000/.